-The Senior Leadership team, DSLs and DSLs and the Governing Body, will read and sign to say they have read the full guidance of 'Keeping Children safe in Education 2023' (KCSiE 2023)
+The Senior Leadership team, DSL and DSLs and the Governing Body, will read and sign to say they have read the full guidance of 'Keeping Children safe in Education 2024' (KCSiE 2024)

-All teaching staff, TA's Pastoral support staff and volunteers will read and sign to say they have read and understood Part one of KCSiE 2023
+All teaching staff, TAs, Pastoral support staff and volunteers will read and sign to say they have read and understood Part one of KCSiE 2024

-All staff in the school who do not work directly with children will read and sign to say they have read and understood Annex A of KCSiE 2023.
+All non- teaching staff (e.g. admin, site staff) in the school who do not work directly with children will read and sign to say they have read and understood Annex A of KCSiE 2024.